TGS

 The english summer holidays are nearly here - have fun and stay safe at the seaside

-seen at 12:38, 20 July in Equality and Human Rights Commission News - national.
+seen at 12:38, 20 July in Equality and Human Rights Commission News - national (Our copy).

 With the English school holidays fast approaching, coastguards are encouraging children to stay safe whilst at the beach and along the coast.